mynodebtc/mynode/README.md

 # Bitcoin, Lightning, and more!
-myNode aims to be the easiest way to run a dedicated, easy to use, Bitcoin Node and Lightning Wallet!
+MyNode aims to be the easiest way to run a dedicated, easy to use, Bitcoin Node and Lightning Wallet!

 We combine the best open source software with our interface, management, and support so you can easily, privately, and securely use Bitcoin and Lightning.